18-642 Project 4

 1. Your ANDREWID_student_turtle.cpp file including any post-review fixes, named p04_ANDREWID_student_turtle.cpp.
 This code DOES NOT have to include the turtle position display functionality at your option -- either way is OK.

-2. The completed peer review spreadsheet for your code including "status" column annotations: p04_review_[FamilyName]_[GivenName]_[AndrewID].xls.
+2. The completed peer review spreadsheet for your code including "status" column annotations: p04_review_[FamilyName]_[GivenName]_[AndrewID].pdf.
 The majority of "status" should be "fixed" but other annotations are permissible if appropriate.
 This peer review should be regarding your PROJECT 3 code.
 You do not have to hand in project 3 code again; just the peer review information.
+ACROBAT FORMAT IS REQUIRED with the same rules as the Group Peer Review exercise.

 3. Completed peer review spreadsheets for other students using the same naming convention as yours.
 It is OK if status is blank -- you do not need the status column annotated in other student spreadsheets.
-Please use the file naming convention: p04_review_[YourFamilyName]_[YourGivenName]_[YourAndrewID]_[OtherAndrewID].xls for those file names where OtherAndrewID is the Andrew ID of the author of the code corresponding to that peer review spreadsheet.
+Please use the file naming convention: p04_review_[YourFamilyName]_[YourGivenName]_[YourAndrewID]_[OtherAndrewID].pdf for those file names where OtherAndrewID is the Andrew ID of the author of the code corresponding to that peer review spreadsheet.
+ACROBAT FORMAT IS REQUIRED with the same rules as the Group Peer Review exercise.

 4. Your writeup, addressing the questions above (Q0-Q3) named p04_writeup_[FamilyName]_[GivenName]_[AndrewID].pdf.